Time Out says

-What was once a picturehouse, a concert hall (along with brief stretches as an aeroplane parts factory and demob labour exchange), the Scala today is a brilliantly big blank canvas club that can accommodate huge, multi-floored club nights to gigs from bands on the cusp of real stardom in its banked main room.
+What was once a picturehouse and a concert hall (along with brief stretches as an aeroplane parts factory and demob labour exchange), the Scala today is a brilliantly big blank canvas club that can accommodate huge, multi-floored club nights or gigs from bands on the cusp of real stardom in its banked main room.

 |Transport:||Rail/Tube: King's Cross St Pancras|

 |Opening hours:||Box office 10am-6pm Mon-Fri; Check website for gig times|

 Time Out's handpicked deals — hurry, they won't be around for long...